Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 ## Android LiveData

-- LiveData is a part of the architecture patterns.
+- LiveData is a part of the Android Architecture Components.
 - It’s basically a data holder that contains primitive/collection types.
 - It’s used for observing changes in the view and updating the view when it is ACTIVE.
 - In simple terms, LiveData is just a data type which notifies it’s observer whenever the data is changed.